-- 1.1.1 All awards will be made on the basis of the accumulation of SCOTCAT/SCQF (Level9) credits.
-The Bachelor of Science Nursing (BScN)/Bachelor of Science Midwifery (BScM) degree each require 120 SCQF credits at level 9.
-Students entering Bachelor of Science Health Sciences (BScHS) degree have to demonstrate that they have achieved Higher National Diploma (HND) qualification or equivalent. - 1.1.2 Each award must include successful completion of all the modules and other assessed work required for the award and as specified in the programme specification.
+1.1.1 All awards will be made on the basis of the accumulation of SCQF (Level9) credits.
+The Bachelor of Science Nursing (BScN)/Bachelor of Science Midwifery (BScM)/Bachelor of Science Infection Prevention and Control (BScIPC) degree each require 120 SCQF credits at level 9.
+Students entering Bachelor of Science Health Sciences (BScHS) degree have to demonstrate that they have achieved Higher National Diploma (HND) qualification or equivalent.

-- 1.1.3 A candidate must undertake a course of instruction approved by the School Board of Nursing and Health Sciences comprised of subjects listed from time to time in the syllabus of modules for the programme. - 1.1.4 Candidates will normally be expected to register for the full Bachelor Degree. - 1.1.5 Students will only be allowed to take one module or double module on a stand alone basis, after which if they wish to continue with their studies, they must register for a full programme.
-For the stand alone module to be counted towards the degree, it must have been completed within the previous five years.
-In the case of students who would have otherwise required the full 120 credits for the award and who have one stand alone module accredited towards their degree, they will normally have two and a half years from the point of entry to complete their studies.
-Where students have failed and been previously discontinued from a stand-alone module and thereafter enter the Degree programme, this fail will not be carried forward; however, they will not be allowed to re-take the failed module.
+- 1.1.2 Each award must include successful completion of all the modules and other assessed work required for the award and as specified in the programme specification. - 1.1.3 A candidate must undertake a course of instruction approved by the School Board of Health Sciences comprised of subjects listed from time to time in the syllabus of modules for the programme. - 1.1.4 Candidates will normally be expected to register for the full Bachelor Degree. - 1.1.5 Students will normally only be allowed to take one module or double module on a stand-alone basis, after which if they wish to continue with their studies, they must register for a full programme.
+For the stand-alone module to be counted towards the degree, it must have been completed within the previous five years.
+In the case of students who would have otherwise required the full 120 credits for the award and who have one stand-alone module accredited towards their degree, they will normally have two and a half years from the point of entry to complete their studies.
+Where students have failed and been previously discontinued from a stand-alone module and thereafter enter the Degree programme, this fail will not be carried forward.